satheesh-sivanantham/rxjs/README.md

 # Interval Operator
     - It will do some operation after certain time of interval
     - Use case: If you need a sequencial number and you want thant number to be generated after certains interval of time
+# debounceTime Operator
+    - If you want to emit data after a certain time you can use this operator
+    - Use cases
+        *Search :
+            -> User type the values in the input and the api will call -> if the user type fast and the api calls also needs to be fast -> so we need to  delay the api call untill type letters in the search input -> For this case we debounceTime operator
+# Take operator
+    - In some use cases if you want to take two value and you dont need remaining means u can use this operator

+# Pipe
+    - pipe is nothing but pipeline through which you will send some operators and which will give the output that's the observables